 The majority of online stores fold because they’re unable to drive traffic.

-For many starting ecommerce founders, there’s a near single-minded focus when starting an online store that is almost entirely dedicated to finding and showcasing the right products.
+For many new ecommerce founders, there’s a near single-minded focus when starting an online store that’s almost entirely dedicated to finding and showcasing the right products.

-Starting on such an unstable foundation almost pre-determines the site to become a beautiful mausoleum for products that never find an owner.
+Starting on such an unstable foundation almost pre-determines a new store to become a mausoleum for products that will never find an owner.

 What if instead of launching your store and hoping people will come, you launched only once you confidently knew that 5, 10, or 20,000+ people will be exposed to your site on launch day?

-It’s what Fab.com did before they went live:
+Sound crazy?
+It’s exactly what Fab.com did before they went live.

-It’s what Harry’s Razors and plenty of others have done before going live:
+And it’s what Harry’s Razors and plenty of other companies have done before going live.

-And even though Harry’s co-founder Jeff Raider shares the exact step-by-step process they used to launch to 100,000 email subscribers in a week on Tim Ferriss’s blog, even this post is a little misleading.
+And even though Harry’s co-founder Jeff Raider has shared the exact step-by-step process they used to launch to 100,000 email subscribers in a week, even this case study is a little misleading.

-The real “secret” to collecting 100,000 emails in a single week is hidden in plain sight in this paragraph (emphasis mine)
+The real “secret” to collecting thousands of emails in a single week is hidden in plain sight in this paragraph (emphasis mine):

 “Ahead of our launch, Andy and I spent a couple of months meeting friends, entrepreneurs and virtually anyone else who would listen to us talk about Harry’s.
 Whether or not they were interested in razors, we tried to interest them in our story.
 That list of people was probably a couple hundred long by our launch, and we created the campaign to help that group of people publicly share in the excitement of our launch.”

-The guys who created the Soma water filter started seeding the idea with their friends months before they launched their $147,000+ Kickstarter Campaign.
+The founders behind the Soma water filter started seeding the idea with their friends months before they launched their $147,000+ Kickstarter Campaign.

 Tim Ferriss started building his base by sending out 1,000’s of screener copies and collecting pre-orders for “The 4 Hour Body” three months before he launched the book.